uccser/cs-field-guide/text/en/chapters/programming-languages.md

 Hopefully you figured out how to make the program print your name.
 You can also change the asterisks (\*) to other symbols.
 What happens if you do remove one of the double quotes or one of the parentheses?
 Try it!

 If you change a critical symbol in the program you will probably find that the Python interpreter gives an error message.
-In the online Python interpreter linked to above, it says “ParseError: bad input on line 1”, although different interpreters will express the error in different ways.
+In the online Python interpreter linked to above, it says "ParseError: bad input on line 1", although different interpreters will express the error in different ways.
 If you have trouble fixing the error again, just copy the program back into Python from above.

 {comment}